parq_blockmodel.blockmodel.ParquetBlockModel#

 Optional[list[str]]) – List of column names to read.
 If None, all columns are read.index (

-bool) – If True, reads the data as a dense grid.
-If False, reads the data as a sparse grid.
+bool) – If True, reads/reindexes to the full dense grid.
+If False, returns the sparse layout in the underlying file.

 - Returns: